lulav/LRS_Documentation/docs_cli/structure/citros_structure.md

 - `license`: A string indicating the license of the project.

-- `name`: The name of the project. *Note*: this is the only field that you may edit and it will not be overwritten during subsequent citros commands.
+- `name`: The name of the project. *Note*: this is the only field that you may edit and it will not be overwritten during subsequent CITROS commands.

 - [`packages`](#packages-array): An array of objects that describe the ROS packages that exist within the project.